Networks-it-uc3m/Quditto/README.md

 ## ACK

-This platform has been developed under the MADQuantum-CM project, funded by the Regional Government of Madrid, the Spanish State through the Recovery, Transformation and Resilience Plan, and the European Union through the NextGeneration EU funds.
+This platform has been developed under the MADQuantum-CM project, funded by the Regional Government of Madrid, the Spanish State through the Recovery, Transformation and Resilience Plan, and the European Union through the NextGeneration EU funds, the project 6GINSPIRE PID2022-137329OB-C42, funded by MCIN/AEI/10.13039/501100011033/, and the EU Horizon Europe project Quantum Security Networks Partnership (QSNP), under grant 101114043.